Anatomical feature-prioritized loss for enhanced MR to CT translation: Discussion

 Global reconstruction loss is commonly expressed using a perceptual loss, an L1 loss, or an L2 loss.
-The standard L1 loss, directly applied to voxel intensities, is usually defined as the primary global reconstruction loss, as it is more robust to outliers in contrast to the L2 loss, which also tends to yield blurry results (\cite{pix2pix}).
+The standard L1 loss, directly applied to voxel intensities, is usually defined as the primary global reconstruction loss, as it is more robust to outliers in contrast to the L2 loss, which also tends to yield blurry results \cite{pix2pix}.
+As evident in Table \ref{tab:mae_airways_lungs} and Table \ref{tab:mae_pelvis}, standalone L1 loss usually outperform our proposed AFP loss in terms of global intensity-based metrics.
+This is because L1 and L2 losses are inherently designed to optimize pixel-wise intensity minimization, directly influencing global metrics such as Mean Absolute Error (MAE) and Structural Similarity Index (SSIM).
+However, this optimization often comes at the cost of high-frequency details and fine structural preservation, as these losses tend to average plausible intensities.
+In contrast, our AFP loss does not explicitly minimize pixel intensities but prioritizes the preservation of structural information.
+While the AFP loss may not always achieve the absolute lowest MAE or highest SSIM, it excels at reconstructing fine structures, which are crucial for downstream tasks in medical imaging.
+Ultimately, we argue that the choice of loss function should be guided by the specific requirements of the application.
+In our context, ensuring the accurate reconstruction of anatomical details is paramount, even if it means a marginal difference in global intensity-based metrics.
 On the other hand, perceptual losses are often more robust and deliver better results than L1 loss but are usually limited to 2D applications \cite{longuefosse_perceptual}), unlike our AFP loss, which can easily be used in 3D using trained segmentation networks.
-However, the effectiveness of the feature-prioritized loss is contingent upon the performance of the pretrained model on the given task, as it relies on the auxiliary model's ability to provide meaningful gradients for the synthesis model's training.
-Our experiments showed that the AFP loss could significantly enhance the reconstruction quality of specific anatomical structures when integrated into various synthesis networks, including GAN-based models (pix2pixHD, SPADE) and CNN-based models (adapted nnU-Net).
+While some recent works in medical imaging have attempted to define task-aware or anatomy-aware losses, they often rely on the final output segmentation masks, discarding the internal multi-scale representations learned by the network.
+Our AFP loss is, to our knowledge, the first to explicitly leverage the intermediate features of pre-trained segmentation networks to guide synthesis, drawing richer anatomical priors from the full depth of the encoder-decoder pipeline.

 For global image synthesis quality, traditional metrics such as MAE and SSIM were employed.
 However, these intensity-based metrics alone often do not adequately capture the nuanced needs of medical imaging, such as the accurate delineation of boundaries between different tissues or the identification of lesions.
 This underscores the necessity of using structure-specific metrics such as Dice score and Normalized Surface Distance (NSD) for evaluating the quality of local reconstructions, particularly focusing on preserving anatomical structural details that are vital for clinical analysis.